 Who is CAEP?

-For more than a quarter century, Communicating for Agriculture Education Programs (CAEP) has carried out the vision of giving young adults an opportunity to experience the world through agricultural exchange, while providing an opportunity for rural families to be touched by other cultures, resulting in lifelong friendships.
+For more than 30 years, Communicating for Agriculture Education Programs (CAEP) has carried out our vision of giving young adults an opportunity to experience the world through agricultural exchange, while providing an opportunity for rural families to be touched by other cultures and forge lifelong friendships.

-CAEP’s technical capability, network of offices worldwide, and variety of programs allow us to provide the highest quality of agricultural and cultural experience:
+CAEP’s technical capability, a network of offices worldwide, and variety of programs allow us to provide the highest quality of agricultural and cultural experience:

-- CAEP has placed tens of thousands international interns
+- CAEP has placed tens of thousands of international exchange visitors

 - CAEP has International Offices connecting globally

 - CAEP has International Partners throughout the world